lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 })
 ```

 Now the test passes!
 There are lots of uses for the `mocks` option.
-Most frequently I find myself mocking the three packages mentioned above.
+Most frequently I find myself mocking the global objects provided by the three packages mentioned above.

 ## Settings default mocks using config

-Soemtimes you want to have a default value for the mock, so you don't have to type it for every test.
-You can do this using the [config](https://vue-test-utils.vuejs.org/api/#vue-test-utils-config-options) provided by `vue-test-utils`.
+Sometimes you want to have a default value for the mock, so you don't create it on a test by test basis.
+You can do this using the [config](https://vue-test-utils.vuejs.org/api/#vue-test-utils-config-options) API provided by `vue-test-utils`.
 Let's expand the `vue-i18n` example.
 You can set default mocks anywhere by doing the following:

 ```js
 import VueTestUtils from "@vue/test-utils"